keddo/HTMLCapstoneProject/README.md

 **Clone the project to you local machine run index file**

 ### Setup
-> Clone the project into you directory and open it.
+> Clone the project into you directory.
+### Customize
+> Install SASS as global using npm install --global sass or locally npm install
+> Add you own css on the sass
+> compile the it using npm start

 ## Authors